 I asked the university there about accommodation; I applied and they found it for me.

 What are the accommodation prices like?
 What are prices like for other things in general?

 The accommodation is not that cheap.
-I got a small room 6 square meters for 275, 30min by bike from the university.
-Normally, you can get a room for 400 euros nearest the center and bigger then mine.
+I got a small room 6 square meters for 275 euros per month, 30min by bike from the university.
+Normally, you can get a room for 400 euros nearest the centre and bigger then mine.